tomschulz/videoplayerassignment/README.md

 # videoplayerassignment
-Take home programming assignment January 2024
+Take home programming assignment January 2024.

+This application loads a playlist of video streams from the server, and then displays the video on it's main screen along with details about the video.